ifsnop/lxc-debian-wheezy-template/README.md

 LXC template lxc-debian-wheezy-template
 =======================================

+# WTF?
+This is a modified version of simonvanderveldt/lxc-debian-wheezy-template

+Don't blame simonvanderveldt, this is for a custom server project I'm working in.

 # Why
 Since the lxc template for Debian in Debian Wheezy is broken (because it relies on live-debconfig which isn't available in Wheezy) I started looking for a solution.